All Episodes

 It was a joke.

-But I was there, and it's a beautiful stadium, and they and they do have the Super Bowl coming up this year.
+And they do have a Super Bowl coming up this year.

 It was cold as it could be.

-They played the Cincinnati Bungles back then, 49ers did, and uh and beat Cincinnati big Montana team.
+They played the Cincinnati Bungles back then.

-Uh, but I did get a note here from uh from my buddy Paul Pull W Smith, uh, who does mornings at uh at WJR.
+But yeah, I don't know if I'll be going, but I did get a note here from my buddy Paul Paul W. Smith, who does mornings at WJR.

-I love it with Paul W. Smith.
+Paul W. Smith.

-Mayor Kwame Kilpatrick comes from behind to beat Freeman Hendricks, and the babe that uh the city clerk that sent out all these absentee ballots that were pre-marked that had votes for her in Kwame Kilpatrick, her name's Jackie Curry.
+And the babe that the city clerk that sent out all these absentee ballots that were pre-marked votes for her and Kwame Kilpatrick, her name is Jackie Curry.

 She's the one under investigation by the FBI.

-Uh she's been, I guess, under fire for a number of years for questionable acts, but she was defeated.
+She's been, I guess, under fire for a number of years for questionable acts, but she was defeated.

 She was defeated, and she counts the votes.

-Like yeah, it's like five to one.
+Yeah, it's like five to one.

 We'll be back.

-Have you heard?
+Have you heard, folks?

-My gosh, some of the things that she said wait till you hear these.
+My gosh, some of the things that she said.

 Back in just a second.

-Okay, gotta hear this.
+Okay, got to hear this.

-We got a lot more sound bites of this, but this is the money soundbite.
+We got a lot more soundbites of this, but this is the money soundbite.

 Do you, Mary Mapes, still think the story was true?